RedhawkSDR/assets/sdr/components/SinkSDDS/README.md

 ## Known Issues

 * Calculation of dfdt field - Currently the df/dt field in the SDDS header defaults to zero unless overridden by the user.
-The df/dt field is supposed to represents the change in sample clock frequency in units of Hz/sec between the first and last sample in the SDDS packet.
-This exact information is not found in BulkIO so a direct mapping is not possible however BulkIO does allow you to check if multiple timestamps are available and some estimation based on that may be possible.
+The df/dt field is supposed to represent the change in sample clock frequency in units of Hz/sec between the first and last sample in the SDDS packet.
+This exact information is not found in BulkIO, so a direct mapping is not possible; however, BulkIO does allow you to check if multiple timestamps are available.
+Some estimation based on that may be possible.
 * Change of BulkIO Mode - Changing the BulkIO mode field mid-stream is not recommended, a user should send an EOS and start a new stream with the changed mode.
 The component will gracefully deal with a mode change though with the following outcomes.
 Going from Real->Complex this will cause 1 SDDS packets worth of data to have an incorrect time stamp.
 Going from Complex->Real will cause a single packet to be erroneously padded with zeros.